-The Junior School follows an enriching and broad curriculum which provides the best opportunities for learning.
+Pupils in Years 1-6 follow an enriching and broad curriculum, which provides the best opportunities for learning.

 We take our motto 'Ad Vitam' very seriously.
 We are educating the boys and girls of St Leonards, from Year 1 through to Year 13, for life in its fullest sense.
 Everything your child does at school, whether in class, on the sports field, doing homework or learning an instrument reflects this.

-The curriculum forms the core of education and focuses on the development of the whole child as an inquirer both in the classroom and in the world outside.
+The curriculum forms the core of a St Leonards education and focuses on the development of the whole child as an inquirer both in the classroom and in the world outside.
 In Years 1-6, the curriculum followed is the inspiring IB Primary Years Programme (PYP).

 All classes are small and receive tuition in the following subjects: English, Maths, French, Social Studies, Religious Education, Personal and Social Education, Art, Music, Drama, PE, Swimming and Games.
 ICT as a timetabled subject is introduced at Year 3.